 Who Can Apply?

 When it comes to applying for a Loan Against Property, not everyone is eligible to simply walk into a bank and get approval.
 There are specific criteria that banks and financial institutions consider.
 Firstly, the applicant should be an adult, typically 18 years or older.
 Both salaried individuals and self-employed individuals can apply.
 For salaried individuals, banks often evaluate job stability, which refers to how long you’ve been in your current job.
 For self-employed individuals, they might assess how long you’ve been in business.
 Having a steady income is a significant advantage because it demonstrates to the bank that you have the means to repay the loan.
-Furthermore, your credit history plays a crucial role.
+Your credit history plays a crucial role.
 A good credit score can enhance your chances of approval and may even result in a more favorable interest rate.
 Lastly, the property you’re pledging as collateral should be in your name, signifying that you are the legal owner.

 Property Types That Can Be Mortgaged